Typical Zip Line Configurations and Materials

 GRAVITY BRAKES – A brilliant system that shows wisdom as a designer and builder.
 The cable ends are attached nearly level and the cable is sagged appropriately to assure the rider stops before the crashing violently into the receiving end.
 The rider will stop at the landing deck or glide back toward the low point of the cable for dismount.
 GRAVITY NEVER FAILS

-ACTIVE BRAKES – The most successful and versatile active brake in use today is the brake block/bungee system.
-Tires, giant springs, big cargo nets, and mattresses have been used with some success.
+ACTIVE BRAKES – The most common brake in the 90’s and early 2000’s and there are still many in use today is the brake block/bungee system.
+Tires, giant springs, big cargo nets, and inflatable impact bags have been used with some success.
 Remember active brakes need constant inspection and maintenance to function safely.
 Bungee does NOT tolerate the sun, rain, humidity or anything outside very well.

 ZIPSTOP – The zipSTOP uses a self-regulating magnetic braking system to brake zip line participants safely and comfortably.
 With the ability to brake participants safely at high velocities, the zipSTOP fills a critical need for zip line operators.

 HAND BRAKING – A braking system widely used outside US borders.
-This system requires the rider to judge their speed and apply appropriate brakes by grabbing the cable with a heavily gloved hand.
+This system requires the rider to judge their speed and apply appropriate brakes by providing friction to the cable with a heavily gloved hand.